MLA Scholarship for Underrepresented Students

 - MLA will acknowledge applications upon receipt via email.

-NOTE: One application serves for both the MLA Scholarship for Underrepresented Students and MLA Scholarship.
+NOTE: One application serves for three MLA Scholarships.
 One jury reviews all submissions to both scholarships.
 Duplicate submissions are not necessary.

 Ready to Submit an Application?